mingrammer/diagrams/README.md

 ## Getting Started

+It requires **Python 3.6** or higher, check your Python version first.

 It uses [Graphviz](https://www.graphviz.org/) to render the diagram, so you need to [install Graphviz](https://graphviz.gitlab.io/download/) to use **diagrams**.
 After installing graphviz (or already have it), install the **diagrams**.

 > macOS users can download the Graphviz via `brew install graphviz` if you're using [Homebrew](https://brew.sh).